igordejanovic/rustemo/README.md

   Default lexers and builders are provided/generated out-of-the box but the user can choose to write custom lexer and/or builder.

-  When custom lexer/builder is provided Rustemo can be used to parse virtually any kind of sequence and also build any kind of output.
+  When a custom lexer/builder is provided Rustemo can be used to parse virtually any kind of sequence and also build any kind of output.

 - **Inference of AST node types from the grammar**